chocolatey-community/chocolatey-packages-template/setup/README.md

 ### Ketarin/ChocolateyPackageUpdater Automatic Packaging

-* Review `setup.ps1` to ensure all items are set appropriately.
+* Review `ketarin_setup.ps1` to ensure all items are set appropriately.
 Uncomment/change anything you need to now.
-* Run `setup.ps1`
+* Run `ketarin_setup.ps1`
 * Open ketarin after installing it, open the settings and import `KetarinSettings.xml`.

 ### Automatic Updater (AU)

+* Review `au_setup.ps1` to ensure all items are set appropriately.
+Uncomment/change anything you need to now.
+* Run `au_setup.ps1`

 #### Set up AppVeyor for packaging
 * Go to AppVeyor and sign up/sign in. https://ci.appveyor.com/